Fortune cookies were first made in Kyoto, Japan, but are now served with most dishes in Asian cuisine.

 If you saw the earlier video, you saw a sack of food coloring being dumped on the mixing machine.
 Well, as you know, one of the biggest issues with artificial colors is animal testing.

-While most vegans don’t avoid artificial colors in foods, stricter vegans are heavily against, so foods that contain artificial colors are a no-go.
+While most vegans don’t avoid artificial colors in foods, stricter vegans are heavily against them, so foods that contain artificial colors are a no-go.

 This being said, I wasn’t aware that artificial colors required periodic testing.